alexch/alexch.github.com/dolores/dogarea.md

 What is a dog area?
 Basically it's two things:

-  * signs and other signals (e.g. natural boundaries) for letting people know, in general, where dogs are invited to play
+  * signs and other signals (e.g. natural boundaries and word of mouth) for letting people know, in general, where dogs are invited to play
-  * amenities for dogs and owners, to help watch and play and supervise
+  * amenities for dog owners, to help them supervise their dogs at play

 So think of a dog area not as a boundary, but as a focus -- a point of attraction for a certain activity or group.